 with proceeds benefiting local children and youth programs

-The Building Industry Association (BIA) of San Diego County’s philanthropic arm, BIA Cares, will host a model home furniture sale fundraiser on Saturday, February 13 from 8 a.m. to 2 p.m. at 7545 Metropolitan Avenue in Mission Valley.
-During the event, the community is invited to browse through hundreds of model home furnishings and accessories for sale at significantly reduced prices.
+The Building Industry Association (BIA) of San Diego County’s philanthropic arm, BIA Cares, will host a model home furniture sale fundraiser on Saturday, June 30 from 8 a.m. to 12 p.m. at841 14th St. San Diego, CA. During the event, the community is invited to browse through hundreds of model home furnishings and accessories for sale at significantly reduced prices.
 A portion of the proceeds from the event will be donated to local charities, including the YMCA’s Turning Point, which provides transitional housing for young adults ages 18-21, and Home of Guiding Hands, which provides a variety of services for children and adults with intellectual or developmental disabilities.

 “BIA Cares looks forward to our model home furniture sale event and to raising critical funds for organizations that support the success of our future generations,” said David Vogel, attorney at Hecht Solberg and board president for BIA Cares.
 “We are thankful for the generosity of the companies that donated such incredible items and we hope to make this our most successful year yet.”

 Since its formation in 1990, BIA Cares has raised more than $2 million for local charities.
 Recently, BIA Cares donated $15,000 in scholarships to local students and $20,000 to the Alpha Project through the adoption of its Community Room at Alpha Square in East Village, a mixed-use, low-income housing development.